-These are associated with Safeguarding and Health and Safety and are mitigated by the Governing Body ensuring that all statutory policies are in place and are being implemented by the Senior Leadership Team of the school.
+These are associated with Safeguarding, Health and Safety and compliance with Data Protection duties and are mitigated by the Governing Body ensuring that all statutory policies are in place and are being implemented by the Senior Leadership Team of the school.
+External experts conduct audits of Health and Safety, Fire Protection and Data Protection and advise the school on mitigating actions.
 A policy review schedule exists to ensure that all policies are reviewed with an agreed frequency.